babel/website/website/blog/2019-11-08-babels-funding-plans.md

 - [Jùnliàng](https://twitter.com/JLHwung) is based in Ontario.
 - [Kai](https://twitter.com/kai_cataldo) is based in the New York City area.

 The team would appreciate hearing about how you are using Babel or how you are looking to get involved.
-Please reach out to Henry on [Twitter](https://twitter.com/left_pad) or [Email](henry@babeljs.io)!

 ## Our Goals